jtbaird/prism-pull/README.md

 # prism-pull
 prism-pull is a python package made to pull data from PRISM Group using web automation.
-For those not familiar with PRISM, via the the [PRISM website](https://prism.nacse.org/):
+For those not familiar with PRISM Group, via the [PRISM website](https://prism.nacse.org/):
 ```
 The PRISM Group gathers weather observations from a wide range of monitoring networks, applies
 sophisticated quality control measures, and develops spatial datasets to reveal short- and